 Asking for help

-Reaching out also requires a degree of hope, the prospect that wellness is an option for you, that there is point in seeking help.
+Reaching out also requires a degree of hope, the prospect that wellness is an option for you and that there is a point in seeking help.
 These are all quite literally opposite requirements to what it takes to be diagnosed with depression.
 We get it.

 We also know that there is every point in reaching out.